nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+System detects invalid request format.

     * 3a1.
 System shows an error message.